Workshop instructors

 Jörg Steinhauer

-Whether he is building a surrealistic piece of furniture, carving a Gothic altar figure or making a commissioned work for the concept artist Jeff Koons – the qualified master cabinetmaker, master sculptor and handicrafts teacher explores the sculptural scope for design of wood material with enormous inquisitiveness and also exceeds the limit between art and handicraft.
-His courses are among the most popular courses offered at DICTUM!
+Whether he is building surrealist furniture, carving a Gothic altarpiece or carrying out a commissioned work for conceptual artist Jeff Koons - the trained master carpenter, master sculptor and work teacher explores the sculptural design possibilities of wood with great curiosity, crossing the boundary between art and craft.
+His courses are very popular!

 Workshops with Jörg Steinhauer